nextflow-io/nextflow/docs/aws.md

 ```

 Different queues bound to the same or different Compute Environments can be configured according to each process' requirements.

+Nextflow on AWS Batch supports only a single queue in your pipeline configuration.
+Multiple queues are not supported.

 ## Container Options